- Purpose and Applicability

 Example of research in this category.
 The Federal Department of Housing and Urban Development (HUD) is charged by Congress with providing periodic reports about the effectiveness of a federal housing subsidy program, as indicated by perceptions of individuals about the procedures and time required to qualify for the program.
 HUD contracts with a UW researcher to collect data for this project.

 EXEMPT CATEGORY 6 – Taste and food quality evaluation and consumer acceptance studies if: (1) wholesome foods without additives are consumed, or (2) a food is consumed that contains a food ingredient at or below the level and for a use found to be safe, or agricultural chemical or environmental containment at or below the level found to be safe, by the Food and Drug Administration or approved by the Environmental Protection Agency or the Food Safety and Inspection Service of the Department of Agriculture.

 FDA-regulated research.
 While FDA regulations (21 CFR 56) allow the use of exempt category 6, FDA-exempt research must still comply with FDA regulations (21 CFR 50) about obtaining consent.
 Due to this challenging combination of regulations, it is HSD policy to not grant exempt status to FDA-regulated research.
-See the WORKSHEET Human Subjects Research Determination to determine whether the activity is human subjects research as defined by the FDA.
+Review the worksheet, Human Subjects Research Determination to determine whether the activity is human subjects research as defined by the FDA.